 What are the risks of the Bulkamid procedure?
-Over 190,000 women with stress urinary incontinence have been treated with Bulkamid across 25 countries over the last 20 years.
-During that time, a low number of complications or adverse events have been reported and there have been no reported long-term serious complications.
-Long term side effects, such as non-acute retention, abscess formation, fibrosis, de novo urgency, and necrosis are possible but rare.
+Over 70,000 women with stress urinary incontinence have been treated with Bulkamid across 25 countries over the last 15 years.
+During that time, a low number of complications or adverse events have been reported and there have been no reported long-term complications.
 However, as with any procedure, complications may occur.
 These can include temporary pain during and shortly after the procedure (anaesthesia will help with this), a small amount of blood in the urine, delayed urination, painful urination, and/or urinary tract infection.
 These complications are usually temporary and normally resolve within a few days.
 In very rare cases patients may experience difficulties to pass urine normally and may require the temporary use of a disposable catheter to empty the bladder.
 This normally resolves within 24 hours.
 As with any treatment, there is a possibility that you may not experience any benefit from Bulkamid treatment.
 Also, if you have a different type of incontinence, such as urge incontinence or if your incontinence condition worsens, Bulkamid may not be an effective treatment for you.
 What are the benefits of the Bulkamid procedure?
 The majority of women treated with Bulkamid report dryness or improvement in their symptoms, with many seeing that improvement as soon as they leave the doctor's office, hospital or clinic.
 Whilst experiencing no leakage at all is the most desired outcome of treatment, many women consider a successful treatment to be a meaningful decrease in the amount and frequency of urine leakage due to stress urinary incontinence such that they are able to go about most of their daily activities.
 If relief from your symptoms is not sufficient following treatment with Bulkamid, an additional injection (a "top-up" injection) can be given to help achieve your desired results.
 It is recommended that you wait at least 4 weeks after the initial treatment before an additional injection is given.
-Talk to your doctor about an additional treatment if youcontinue to experience urine leakage after the first treatment.
+Talk to your doctor about an additional treatment if you continue to experience urine leakage after the first treatment.